-[Update: the new Wynnchester "Wild Canvas" Australian Swags are now available to buy online from www.wynnchester.co.uk - see latest post.
-Designed by us and exclusively made by Spirits Intent bespoke tent makers.
+[Update: the new Wynnchester Australian-style Bedroll Swags are now available to buy online from www.wynnchester.co.uk – see latest post.
+Designed and tested by Wynnchester and exclusively made in the UK by a high quality bespoke tent manufacturer.

-Australian Swag bags are quite unique to Down Under - a thick canvas 'bivvi' with waterproof floor which rolls up as a bedroll to go in the back of the 'Ute' (Aussie pick-up truck) or in my case in the canoe for river trips - too heavy for hiking they can also be used horse riding and there's some lighter versions suitable for bikers.
+Australian Swag bags are quite unique to Down Under – a thick canvas ‘bivvi’ with waterproof floor which rolls up as a bedroll to go in the back of the ‘Ute’ (Aussie pick-up truck) or in a canoe for river trips – too heavy for hiking long distance they can also be used horse riding and there’s some lighter versions suitable for bikers.

 From Wikipedia: “In Australian historical terms, a swag is a waterproof bedroll … In the 1800’s and first half of the 20th century a swag-man was an itinerant rural worker – usually but not always sheep shearers – who carried their bedroll ‘swag’ with their belongings wrapped in them on their back.

 Before motor transport was common, foot travel over long distances was essential to workers who were travelling in the Australian bush and who could not afford a horse.
 Itinerant workers who travelled from farm to farm sheep shearing in the late 19th and early 20th centuries were called “swagmen” because they carried all their possessions in a swag.
 This image was immortalised in Australian culture by the song Waltzing Matilda.”

 See our full post on the “History & Romance of the Australian Swag“.